jocmp/autocomplete-detection/README.md

 ## Appendix

-`insertReplacementText` is [documented by the W3C](https://rawgit.com/w3c/input-events/v1/index.html#interface-InputEvent-Attributes) as a type that is mean to "replace existing text by means of a spell checker, auto-correct or similar."
+`insertReplacementText` is [documented by the W3C](https://rawgit.com/w3c/input-events/v1/index.html#interface-InputEvent-Attributes) as a type that is meant to "replace existing text by means of a spell checker, auto-correct or similar."

 While Webkit browsers support `InputEvent`, there's an outstanding bug that does not surface input type or data.
 The expected value would also be `insertReplacementText` which is how Firefox acts.